 A. Features and Strengths

-• High engagement rates with younger demographics.
+• High platform engagement among younger audiences.

-• Ad formats include in-feed ads, branded hashtags, and challenges.
+• Formats: in-feed ads, branded hashtags, challenges.

 B. Ad Pricing